Lab41/PySEAL/README.md

 # Introduction
-SEAL is an easy-to-use homomorphic encryption library, developed by researchers in the Cryptography Research group at Microsoft Research.
+Simple Encrypted Arithmetic Library - SEAL is an easy-to-use homomorphic encryption library, developed by researchers in the Cryptography
+Research group at Microsoft Research.
 SEAL is written in C++11, and contains .NET wrappers for the public API.
 It has no external dependencies.